Figures

 speedup

-The speedup strategy computes the speedup of the color_axis
+The speedup strategy computes the speedup of the color_axis variables.
+The minimum of the xaxis values is taken as the base of the speedup.

 For the example, this strategy will produce the following.